-- 1. This Amendment Bill seeks to achieve the following main objectives: - 1.1 To align the functions and conditions of service of the Inspector-General with those of the Public Protector; - 1.2 to align the procedure for the appointment of the Inspector-General of Intelligence with the procedure stipulated in the Constitution. - 1.3 to change the procedure for the appointment of members of Parliament to the Joint Standing Committee on Intelligence, and to provide for a security clearance for members.
+- 1. This Amendment Bill seeks to achieve the following main objectives: - 1.1 To align the functions and conditions of service of the Inspector-General with those of the Public Protector; - 1.2 to align the procedure for the appointment of the Inspector-General of Intelligence with the procedure stipulated in the Constitution of the Republic of South Africa Act,1996(Act No. 108 of 1996); - 1.3 to change the procedure for the appointment of members of Parliament to the Joint Standing Committee on Intelligence, and to provide for a security clearance for members;